Item tracking startup Adero is laying off 45% of staff, just weeks after it pivoted

 He added that Adero also hoped to have more news of a new round of funding later this quarter.
 To date, the company has raised about $50 million, but its valuation has yo-yoed from $150 million in August 2017, to just $40 million in July 2018.
 Investors in the company, in addition to Amazon, include Foundry Group, NTT and Revolution.

 While the company would only confirm 45 percent of employees were laid off, our tipsters paint a slightly more dire picture of the company.
-One tip we received described the layoffs as covering “almost everyone” and another noted that “the majority of the team” at the Santa Barbara-based startup were now gone.
+One tip we received described the layoffs as covering “almost everyone” and another noted that “the majority of the team” at the Santa Barbara-based startup are now gone.
 “Very few remain to help close the business,” it said.

 The news caps off a tricky year for Adero.
 In January 2018, still branded TrackR, it laid off around 42 employees — at the time just under half its employees.
 The layoffs came as it was emerging that the startup’s core product, its Bluetooth tag, was becoming increasingly commoditized, with dozens of me-too trackers sold alongside it on Amazon and other marketplaces.
 (Its biggest rival, Tile, has also seen some big changes and also appears to be shifting its focus to a wider home IoT play.)

-Around the time of those layoffs, first one and then both of the company’s founders — Chris Herbert and Christain Smith — stepped away from day-to-day roles at the company.
+Around the time of those layoffs, first one and then both of the company’s founders — Chris Herbert and Christian Smith — stepped away from day-to-day roles at the company.
 Herbert had been CEO and he was replaced by Kelly, who had been the COO.

 Then came the funding round at a big devaluation.
 “Foundry and Revolution [two of the startup’s investors] were hoping that they would put this money in and I could fix and scale things, similar to how I’d scaled Sonos and so on,” Kelly said about the funding in November (his experience includes Sonos, Tesla and Facebook).
 “But within six weeks, it became evident that we didn’t need to scale but figure out what the future was and where this is going.”